temcdrm/emthub/README.md

 ## Users

-The Blazegraph triple-store database is required, but unlike [CIMHub](https://github.com/GRIDAPPSD/CIMHub/tree/feature/SETO), Java, Docker, and OpenDSS are not required.
+The Blazegraph triple-store database is required for some features, but unlike [CIMHub](https://github.com/GRIDAPPSD/CIMHub/tree/feature/SETO), Java, Docker, and OpenDSS are not required.

 - Install Blazegraph 2.1.6 from [Blazegraph Releases](https://github.com/blazegraph/database/releases).
 - Invoke `pip install emthub --upgrade`.